GenealogyBuff.com - making genealogy simpler; a free genealogy surname research tool that reaches for data from all over.

 She attended Sunnydale Elementary School in her hometown and later was the only non-Catholic student at the Little Flower Academy boarding school in Vancouver, British Columbia.
 She loved the nuns there and was a popular student.

-After graduation, she moved to California to attend UC Berkeley and later met and married James Edgar Wilson, who had graduated from UC Berkeley and then studied in England at the University of London.
+After graduation, she moved to California to attend UC Berkeley and later met and marriage James Edgar Wilson, who had graduated from UC Berkeley and then studied in England at the University of London.

 She and her growing family started out in Berkeley and Richmond.
 Her husband worked in civil service for the Department of Defense, first for the Navy, followed by the Army and Air Force.
 Assignments were in Oakland, San Francisco, the Philippines, Marin County, Sacramento, Okinawa, Japan, and finally to Sacramento and their home in Carmichael in 1982.